 - Location – is your product mostly for urban/city dwellers, or rural/countryside?

 Test a few different color options to see what your audience reacts to most; you might not get the right combination or placement on the first try, and that’s ok!
 The goal is to use color in a way to promote your brand, engage your audience, and generate more business!
-Check out this blog post from CoSchedule for a more in-depth look at the psychology of color.
+Want a more in-depth look at the psychology of color?
+Check out this blog post from CoSchedule or this blog post from Jen Reviews.
+Happy coloring!